connectomicslab/connectomemapper3/docs/bidsappmanager.rst

         New version of Lausanne parcellation atlas, corrected, and extended with 7 thalamic nuclei, 12 hippocampal subfields, and 4 brainstem sub-structure per hemisphere

-.. admonition:: Since `v3.0.0`, Lausanne2018 parcellation is not anymore an alternative to, but a replacement to the
-    old Lausanne2008 parcellation.
+        .. admonition:: Since ``v3.0.0``, Lausanne2018 parcellation has completely replaced the old Lausanne2008 parcellation.

             As it provides improvements in the way Lausanne parcellation label are generated, any code and data related to Lausanne2008 has been removed.
-If one still wish to use this old parcellation scheme, one should use CMP3 (`v3.0.0-RC4`).
+If you still wish to use this old parcellation scheme, please use `v3.0.0-RC4` which is the last version that supports it.

 Diffusion pipeline stages
 ---------------------------